Aslan Therapy Notes

 You are your own healer, lover, and best friend.
 You are the consciousness of Love and Truth, which can be brought into relationship with every aspect of your humanity, both the good and the bad, the light and the dark.

 My deepest wish is that you accept the challenge of that truth and live into ever more loving relationships with every aspect of your inner self – all the parts you have denied, judged, hidden, and hated because you have so feared what they mean about you and how they feel.
-By doing this work, there will be no judgment or hatred within or without.
+By doing this work, there will be no judgment or hatred left within or without.
 Your own love will heal you and the world.

-This teaching is a guide to beginning the inner process of introspection in Love and Truth and can be used repeatedly.
+This booklet is a guide to beginning the inner process of introspection in Love and Truth and can be used repeatedly.
 Each time, we will see a little deeper into our psyches and gain greater freedom and a broader sense of being.
 As you practice, you will learn to ask your own questions and develop a genuine curiosity about the amazing world you are in, which is within your vast consciousness and part of the one you are in.

 Our physical body is an intricate network of interconnections that must be deeply understood, examined, and worked with.
 I propose a brief, simplified explanation of your human experience in a body.
 This is a simple formula, but it is hard to internalize and grasp.
 Take your time with each paragraph and see how it applies to YOU:

-Firstly, the Body is a perceptual/sensate receiver of external data that results in emotions of fear, shame, helplessness, and anger (to name the core feelings).
-Something happens or does not happen in the external world, and it is seen, touched, tasted, heard, and seen and smelled by the specialized nerves of the body.
+emotions of fear, shame, helplessness, and anger (to name the core feelings).
+Something happens or does not happen in the external world, and it is seen, touched, tasted, heard, and smelled by the specialized nerves of the body.
 Just as a radio receiver picks up sound vibrations in the air, so is our whole body a receiver of vibrations, which are registered in the nervous system.

 In a split second, this information is transmitted to the brain, resulting in an instinctive emotional response.
 If the stimulus is perceived as dangerous, there will be an immediate emotional response of fear.